 Defuel Russia’s War

 Nord Stream 2 should never have been built.
-For years, the companies involved in the project, like Wintershall Dea, Engie, Fortum/Uniper, OMV and Shell, have propped up the war-mongering Russian government and ignored the destruction of marine ecosystems and the Arctic.
-Only the deadly Russian invasion of Ukraine convinced banks, insurers and investors to drop their investments in Gazprom and other Russian oil and gas companies that fuel Russia’s war machine.143851438714389 The disastrous, and incredibly expensive, fate of Nord Stream 2 should be a lesson in caution for anyone promoting gas as the energy future.
+For years, the companies involved in the project, like Wintershall Dea, Engie, Fortum/Uniper, OMV and Shell, propped up the war-mongering Russian government and ignored the destruction of marine ecosystems and the Arctic.
+Only the deadly Russian invasion of Ukraine convinced banks, insurers and investors to drop their investments in Gazprom and other Russian oil and gas companies that fuel Russia’s war machine.143851438714389 The disastrous, and incredibly expensive, fate of Nord Stream 2 should be a cautionary tale for anyone promoting gas as the energy future.

 Sources: